olivialrp/olivialrp/README.md

  I see coding as an instrument to solve problems and create solutions for everyday life.

- I look forward to collaborate on web development projects and data analysis projects.
+ Looking forward to collaborate on web development projects and data analysis projects.

 <!---
 olivialrp/olivialrp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.